Hans Vliegenthart

-Johannes Frederik Gerardus (Hans) Vliegenthart (born April 7, 1936 in Zuilen, the Netherlands) is a Dutch emeritus professor in bioorganic chemistry of Utrecht University, well known for his research on the synthesis and characterisation of carbohydrates, and biomolecules containing sugar moieties such as glycoproteins and their role in living cells.
+Johannes Frederik Gerardus (Hans) Vliegenthart (April 7, 1936 – February 12, 2026) was a Dutch emeritus professor in bioorganic chemistry of Utrecht University, well known for his research on the synthesis and characterisation of carbohydrates, and biomolecules containing sugar moieties such as glycoproteins and their role in living cells.

 Biography

 Hans Vliegenthart was born in Zuilen, the Netherlands in 1936.
 He studied chemistry at Utrecht University from 1953 to 1960, where he also received his PhD degree in 1967, under supervision of prof. Arens.
 In 1975, he was appointed lector (a defunct Dutch academic role that changed to professor in 1980) bio-organic chemistry at Utrecht University and was full professor at Utrecht University from 1984 until 2003.
-From 1999 until 2004, he was also the chairman of the Utrecht University Fund and he still awards every year the Vliegenthart Thesis Award.
+From 1999 until 2004, he was also the chairman of the Utrecht University Fund and he still awarded every year the Vliegenthart Thesis Award.
 In 1988, the founded the Bijvoet Centre for Biomolecular Research at Utrecht University, and he served as the scientific director of the institute until 2000.
 He served as Dean of the Faculty of Chemistry from 1985 to 1989 and from 2000 to 2003 and in 2003 he became Honorary Professor at Utrecht University.
-Since 2010, he is the chairman of the Scientific Advisory Board of the Bijvoet Centrr.
+Hans Vliegenthart died on February 12th, 2026.

 Research

 The research of Vliegenthart focused on the synthesis and characterisation of carbohydrates, glycoproteins, glycolipids and proteoglycans and their role in living cells.
-He is most famous for his work on the analysis of the primary and three-dimensional structures of carbohydrates and glycoproteins using technologies such as NMR spectroscopy, chromatography and other analytical methods.
+He was most famous for his work on the analysis of the primary and three-dimensional structures of carbohydrates and glycoproteins using technologies such as NMR spectroscopy, chromatography and other analytical methods.
 Vliegenthart applied his knowledge on carbohydrates to various fields of biology and medicine, such as research into blood types, which are largely determined by carbohydrates on red blood cells, synthetic vaccines to protect against Streptococcus pneumoniae and the role of sugar molecules in tumor growth.